EdithChelaa/Phase-1-Project/README.md

 Use Live share extension to run the HTML File.

 ## Live Link
-Or you can access the web application directly via this [LINK.]
+Or you can access the web application directly via this [resilient-elf-0aeac3.netlify.app/ Resources
+]

 ## Technologies Used